AKROGIS/Facility-Processing/Readme.md

   facilities in different feature classes is very flexible, but that makes it very complicated to combine all the possible combinations into a single list that can be easily used in a website.
-This query helped test the various combinations that were eventually used in `facilities.sql`
+This query helped test the various combinations that were eventually used in `facilities.sql`.

 See the [Facilities Website](https://github.com/AKROGIS/Facilities-Website) for details on how the products of these scripts are deployed to make the